ninaqy/PUGeo/README.md

 ```
 The upsampled xyz will be stored in PUGeo_x4/eval.

-We thank the author of pointnet, pointnet2， PU-Net and MPU for their public code.
+We thank the authors of pointnet2， PU-Net and MPU for their public code.